NeuralWxMaps/PcpnWrnUS/index.md

       <td><img src="https://user-images.githubusercontent.com/75145898/102254629-1dd6df80-3ec6-11eb-800e-44feb5205f91.png"></td>
       <td><img src="https://user-images.githubusercontent.com/75145898/102254626-1d3e4900-3ec6-11eb-8630-4c473bab4f7d.png"></td>
     </tr>
-Given the large volume of data generated with each new forecast run, this page will only display forecasts where the ensemble mean plot shows a soem precipitation over Colorado.
+Given the large volume of data generated with each new forecast run, this page will only display forecasts where the ensemble mean plot shows some precipitation over Colorado.
 If forecasters from other regions show interest in this output, I can begin posting data when precipitation is forecast in those areas.
 <hr>
   <table border="1" cellpadding="1" cellspacing="1">
     <tr>